 It’s no secret that the automotive future is driverless, and self-driving cars may hit the roads sooner than you think.
-But have you ever wondered what the driver will do in an autonomous vehicle?
+But have you ever wondered what the driver will do in the future of driverless vehicles?
 When you don’t have to pay attention to the road all the time or hold the steering wheel, how do you spend your free time in the car?
 That’s what we set out to explore.

 Intellias has been keen on automotive R&D for years now.
-So, we looked into what free time in an autonomous car means and how OEMs and Tier 1 vendors can help drivers spend that time with maximum value.
+So, we looked into what free time in driverless cars of the future means and how OEMs and Tier 1 vendors can help drivers spend that time with maximum value.

-Autonomous cars will save a significant amount of time
+Driverless cars of the future will save a significant amount of time

 Traveling is very time-consuming.
 According to Audi, the average driver spends approximately 50 minutes in a car during a day.
 This number may look small on its own, but over the course of a year the total time spent in cars shows great inefficiency.